Piii-thagorus/equationSolver/Readme.md

 ## Installation

-Got your project's directory and clone the following command
+Go  to your project's directory and clone the following command
 ```bash
 git clone https://github.com/Piii-thagorus/equationSolver.git
 ```